smbeiragh/sanam/content/namespaces.md

 > whether or not we can reuse it elsewhere, and how safe it is to bind onto or modify.”

 So should we provide lengthy documentation on every single class and selector?
 A good code is a self documentary code.
-Meaningful classes are the the answer.
+Meaningful classes are the answer.
 By using namespaces we’re able to communicate useful information about classes to other developers just by the class name itself right in html or css code.